James Bond music: Title themes

-Marvin Hamlisch's (music) and Carole Bayer Sager's (lyrics) "Nobody Does It Better" (performed by Carly Simon) received a nomination for the Academy Award for Best Original Song, as did Bill Conti's "For Your Eyes Only", which was performed by Sheena Easton.
+Marvin Hamlisch's (music) and Carole Bayer Sager's (lyrics) "Nobody Does It Better" (performed by Carly Simon) from The Spy Who Loved Me received a nomination for the Academy Award for Best Original Song at the 50th Academy Awards, as did Bill Conti's "For Your Eyes Only" at the 54th Academy Awards, which was performed by Sheena Easton in the film For Your Eyes Only.

-It was not until the 2013 Oscars that a Bond theme song finally won the Academy Award for Best Original Song, the theme song from Skyfall by Adele.
-Thomas Newman's score also got the first nomination for Academy Award for Best Original Score in the series since Hamlisch's own for The Spy Who Loved Me, while winning the Grammy for Best Score Soundtrack for Visual Media.
+It was not until the 2013 Oscars that a Bond theme song finally won the Academy Award for Best Original Song: the theme song from Skyfall by Adele at the 85th Academy Awards.
+Thomas Newman's score also got the first nomination for Academy Award for Best Original Score in the series since Hamlisch's own for The Spy Who Loved Me, while winning the Grammy Award for Best Score Soundtrack for Visual Media at the 56th Annual Grammy Awards.
 Adele's song also won the Grammy Award for Best Song Written for Visual Media.
-Sam Smith's "Writing's on the Wall" from Spectre and Billie Eilish's "No Time to Die" from the film of the same name would also win Oscars for Best Original Song.
+Sam Smith's "Writing's on the Wall" from Spectre and Billie Eilish's "No Time to Die" from the film of the same name would also win Oscars for Best Original Song at the 88th Academy Awards and 94th Academy Awards respectively.

 Duran Duran and John Barry's "A View To A Kill" topped the singles charts in the U.S. Billboard Hot 100, the only Bond theme to hit No. 1 in the United States.
 No James Bond theme had topped the charts in the UK until Sam Smith's "Writing's on the Wall" entered the charts at number one on 2 October 2015.

 Several of the later films have alternative theme songs, often during the closing credits.
 The Living Daylights featured The Pretenders performing "If There Was a Man," composed by John Barry with Chrissie Hynde.
 Licence to Kill has "If You Asked Me To" sung by Patti LaBelle.
 GoldenEye featured Éric Serra's "The Experience of Love".
 Tomorrow Never Dies included k.d. lang's "Surrender" during the closing credits, a song which was originally proposed by composer David Arnold to be the title sequence theme instead of the Sheryl Crow title song.
 The "Surrender" theme is heard throughout the score while the melody of Sheryl Crow's song is not used again during the film.
-This hearkens back to the Thunderball soundtrack, where "Mr. Kiss Kiss Bang Bang" was originally proposed as the opening credits music, only to be replaced by the eponymous title track as sung by Tom Jones.
+This harks back to the Thunderball soundtrack, where "Mr. Kiss Kiss Bang Bang" was originally proposed as the opening credits music, only to be replaced by the eponymous title track as sung by Tom Jones.

 On Her Majesty's Secret Service featured an instrumental theme tune, something which remains unique amongst the post–From Russia with Love films, and included a vocal theme in the form of Louis Armstrong's performance of "We Have All the Time in the World", written by John Barry and Hal David.